- Location: Chatsworth, Bakewell, Derbyshire in England

 The natural setting of Devonshire around this illustrious building makes Chatsworth House all the more engrossing.
-With River Derwent in the foreground, lush gardens all around, and woods in near distance, Chatsworth House is the most enchanting destination in Devonshire.
+With River Derwent in the foreground, lush gardens all around, and woods in the near distance, Chatsworth House is the most enchanting destination in Devonshire.

-The original Devonshire Chatsworth House constructed in 16th century under the guidance of Crown Commissioner Sir William Cavendish and his wife Bess of Hardwick After the death of Sir William Cavendish his wife Bess completed the construction with a courtyard and four corner towers.
-The Chatsworth House that you see today was constructed by the first Duke of Devonshire between 1686 and 1701 under guidance of Dutch architect Talman and thereafter under Thomas Archer.
+The original Devonshire Chatsworth House constructed in the 16th century under the guidance of Crown Commissioner Sir William Cavendish and his wife Bess of Hardwick After the death of Sir William Cavendish his wife Bess completed the construction with a courtyard and four corner towers.
+The Chatsworth House that you see today was constructed by the first Duke of Devonshire between 1686 and 1701 under the guidance of Dutch architect Talman and thereafter under Thomas Archer.
 Improvements to this building were done by the 6th Duke who added the North Wing and the Library between 1790 and 1858.
-The stables, bridge, and the Wyatville were added by Paine in 18th century.
+The stables, bridge, and Wyatville were added by Paine in the 18th century.
 Extensive beautification of the gardens was done by 6th Duke under instructions of Joseph Paxton.

-Visit to Chatsworth House
+Visit Chatsworth House

 Hotels in Devonshire

-In Devonshire you might select among Ariel Sands, the Devonshire Fell, and the Devonshire Arms Country House Hotel and Spa.
+In Devonshire, you might select among Ariel Sands, the Devonshire Fell, and the Devonshire Arms Country House Hotel and Spa.